justjk/slack-movie-info-app/README.md

 ## Env setup
   For local development
   - Setup virtual environment for this project using python3.6
-  - install dependencies mentioned in [requirements.txt](./requirements.txt) using pip3 in the created virtualenv
+  - Install dependencies mentioned in [requirements.txt](./requirements.txt) using pip3 in the created virtualenv
     ```
     $pip3 install -r requirements.txt
     ```